marypaulin/famc/README.md

 ## Experiments

-We use the [Captum library](https://captum.ai/) to calculate feature attributions on CAML and LAAT, and to evaluate them using the infidelity metric.
+I use the [Captum library](https://captum.ai/) to calculate feature attributions on CAML and LAAT, and to evaluate them using the infidelity metric.

 Infidelity paper: https://proceedings.neurips.cc/paper/2019/file/a7471fdc77b3435276507cc8f2dc2569-Paper.pdf